yrenelapin/Data_Structures_and_Algorithms-1/README.md

 # C_Scripts

-An interesting set of Codes of C.
+An interesting set of Codes in C.